In a previous blog post, we recommended using IDRs to help document your company’s ownership of an invention.

 Include a list of known, relevant prior art that either helped lead to the invention itself, or which indicate that some aspects of the invention are already known.

 The sources you cite may be drawn from all types of prior art, including previously granted patents and existing commercial products.
+And be sure to include your own prior work, if it’s relevant to the invention described in the IDR.

 If the invention has already been publicly disclosed or sold (or offered for sale), you’ll want to note when those events occurred, and to whom it was disclosed, sold, or offered.
 The same applies to any initial public disclosures or commercial activity you’ve planned for the future.